094459/blog/content/newsletter/aws-open-source-news-and-updates-176.md

 **Other posts and quick reads**

-* [Developing Java Applications using Amazon Bedrock](https://aws-oss.beachgeek.co.uk/3bc) is the essential getting started guide to using Amazon Bedrock within Java, put together by my colleague Ricardo Ferreira [hands on]
 * [Modern Tooling for Your Website using AWS, Contentful, and Next.js](https://aws-oss.beachgeek.co.uk/39y) is a tutorial that helps you build a blog website from beginning to end with an A-level Lighthouse performance scale and low maintenance friction [hands on]
 * [Query Heterogeneous Data Sources through AWS AppSync GraphQL APIs](https://aws-oss.beachgeek.co.uk/3ba) looks at why you might want to consider using GraphQL when architecting solutions that have multiple data sources
 * [Orchestrate Ray-based machine learning workflows using Amazon SageMaker](https://aws-oss.beachgeek.co.uk/3ai) looks at  the benefits of using Ray (an open-source distributed computing framework) and Amazon SageMaker for distributed ML, and provide a step-by-step guide on how to use these frameworks to build and deploy a scalable ML workflow [hands on]